Skip to main content

 kemp27@purdue.edu

-Kemp wanted to join the Leading Women Toward Space Careers program because she feels that oftentimes working in space careers can feel limited, intimidating, not enough information/lack of information available about the field (such as working in engineering and not knowing much about the medical side of space), and ever evolving.
-Looking back on he rundergraduate years, she reflect that she did not have a mentor or anyone cheering her on.
-Kemp faced several obstacles that a mentor could have recognized or even provided guidedance for.
-She wants to help mitigate these issues for women so that their process working in the space industry is welcoming and encouraging.
+Kemp joined the Leading Women Toward Space Careers program because she feels that oftentimes working in space careers can feel limited, intimidating, there is not enough information or lack of information available about the field (such as working in engineering and not knowing much about the medical side of space), and ever evolving.
+Looking back on her undergraduate years, she reflected that she did not have a mentor or anyone cheering her on.
+Alex Kemp faced several obstacles that a mentor could have recognized or even provided guidance.
+She aims to help mitigate these issues for women so that their process working in the space industry is welcoming and encouraging.